Computomics/MethylScore/README.md

 ### conda
 The conda profile uses the conda system to resolve dependencies.
 It creates virtual environment and resolves dependencies according to the `environment.yaml` file.
-To run on mendel, you have to `module load Miniconda 3` first.
+To run on mendel, you have to `module load Miniconda3` first.

 Note: with `-profile conda` you can easily run the pipeline on your local computer, given you have nextflow and conda installed and set `executor = 'local'` in the config file.